AwesomePossum212/nametag-plus/.github/CODE_OF_CONDUCT.md

   - Don't troll or add unrelated content.
 If it isn't related to the project, don't post it.
   - All content should be PG.
 Remember, this repository is intended for use by developers of all ages.
 - Repository maintainers have the final say in what is against the rules.
+- And of course, everything here should obey GitHub's ToS.